Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-2-opslag-in-de-database-en.markdown

 #### 2.1.1 Full name, including initials
 *Legal Ground b, minimal execution membership agreement*
 To be able to successfully correspond with our members, as well as to avoid misunderstandings and mishaps, Inter-*Actief* saves the full name of her members.
-The name of a member is not removed when their membership ends, because this is linked to data that we have to preserve legally, or to data that describes the activism of the member.
+The name of a member is not removed when their membership ends, because it is linked to data that we have to preserve legally, or to data that describes the activism of the member.
 We keep the activism data for the reasons named in [2.4.2 Committees and functions](#242-committees-and-functions).

 #### 2.1.2 Gender
 *Legal Ground a, voluntary participation gender participation*